 Prices | 210 to 250 Kn per person | 50% of discount for children up to 12 years of age

 2 | River Dobra

-Unfortunately some of the best rafting sites disappeared with a dam.
-Today, rafting conditions on Dobra river are good all year around.
+Unfortunately, some of the best rafting sites disappeared with a dam.
+Today, rafting conditions on the Dobra river are good all year round.
 Dobra is a grade II and III river for rafting, its rapids are easy, and the scenery is lovely.

-Rafting trip takes 4 hours in total, out of which just over two hours of paddling.
-The route goes from a village of Leace to a village of Jarcepolje.
+The rafting trip takes 4 hours in total, out of which just over two hours of paddling.
+The route goes from the village of Leace to the village of Jarcepolje.

 Prices | 250 Kn per person | Children discount up to 50%